 - $50 Sewer Only Customers

-- Deposits (without interest) will be credited and applied to the customer's account after 12 months of good payment history, as determined by the Utility Billing system.
+- Deposits (without interest) will be credited and applied to the customer's account after 12 months of good payment history, as determined by the Customer Care and Billing system.

 - If the account is closed, a deposit refund check will be issued instead of a credit.

-Late Fees of $5.00 or 1.5% of the past due balance (whichever is greater) will be applied to accounts each month if payment has not been received on or before the due date.
+Late Charges of $5.00 or 1.5% of the past due balance (whichever is greater) will be applied to accounts each month if payment has not been received on or before the due date.

-Delinquent accounts that are past due and have been disconnected or have received a notice of disconnection (hang tag) will be assessed a Delinquent Fee of $50.
+Delinquent accounts that are past due and have been disconnected or have received a notice of disconnection (hang tag) will be assessed a Delinquent Trip Charge of $50.

-Restoration of services will occur after the past due balance has been received by the City of Raleigh.More Information about Delinquent and Late Fees
+Restoration of services will occur after payment of the delinquent account balance has been received by the City of Raleigh.More Information about Delinquent Trip and Late Charges

-$35 will be assessed each time a customer requests verification of the original reading obtained by Public Utilities, and the reading is validated as correct.
+$35 will be assessed each time a customer requests verification of the meter reading obtained by Public Utilities, and the reading is validated as correct.

 If the original reading is found to be invalid, the customer will not be assessed this fee.

 If tampering occurs at a residence one or more times, the City of Raleigh has the right to remove the water meter.
-If meter removal occurs due to tampering or non-payment of account, the customer will be assessed $125 at the time of service restoration, plus applicable fees for any required repairs if damage to the lines, meter or box occurred.
-Service restoration will occur when the account is paid in full.
+If meter removal occurs due to tampering or non-payment of account, the customer will be assessed $125 at the time of service restoration ($50 Meter Removal Charge and $75 Meter Reset Charge), plus applicable fees for any required repairs if damage to the lines, meter or box occurred.
+Service restoration will occur when the account balance is paid in full.

-$50 will be assessed to cover fees associated with administration of the account and/or the initial meter reading.
-The Service Initiation fee will be charged per meter to all customers establishing service in their name for utility services (to include new service, transfer of service, account ownership change, etc.).
+$50 will be assessed to cover charges associated with administration of the account and/or the initial meter reading.
+The Service Initiation Charge will be assessed per meter to all customers establishing service in their name for utility services (to include new service, transfer of service, account ownership change, etc.).